Star Bright (Vanessa Williams album)

-Star Bright is the fourth studio album and first Christmas album by Vanessa Williams, released in the US on November 5, 1996 on Mercury Records.
+Star Bright is the fourth studio album and first Christmas album by Vanessa Williams, released on November 5, 1996, on Mercury Records.
 It achieved success as one of the best-selling holiday albums of 1996 and '97.
 It peaked at #36 on the Billboard 200, #24 on the Top R&B/Hip-Hop Albums and #5 on the Top Holiday Albums.
-The album went on to be nominated for a 1997 Grammy Award for Best Pop/Contemporary Gospel Album and was certified gold by the RIAA for sales of over 500,000 copies.
+The album went on to be nominated for a 1998 Grammy Award for Best Pop/Contemporary Gospel Album and was certified gold by the RIAA for sales of over 500,000 copies.

 Although no official singles were released from the album, "Do You Hear What I Hear/The Little Drummer Boy" reached #15 on the Hot Adult Contemporary Tracks chart.
 A video was shot in 1993 for "What Child Is This?" that was originally featured on the A&M Records Christmas compilation A Very Special Christmas 2.
 The album was re-released in 2003 as The Christmas Collection: 20th Century Masters: The Best of Vanessa Williams.

+Critical reception

+Entertainment Weekly editor Chris felt that Williams "gets plenty of bonus points for good taste, starting with the actual cover of "Star Bright", which finds her striking a Julie Londonesque pose in a slinky evening dress that isn’t even red or green.
+The quiet orchestrations and modest interpretations she favors may be too careful [...] but compared with the overreachings of certain parties to be named shortly, a little subtlety goes a long way."
+Shawn M. Haney from AllMusic found that "Williams blends in the beauty of jazz, gospel, and soul music to create a portrait of Christmas songs.
+The record, entitled Star Bright, is genuinely filled with a glistening appeal, and the songs that it contains encompass a rich tapestry of the best and brightest seasonal music.
+The setting changes via each song, some tunes filled with Williams' rich voice backed by an assertive, charismatic gospel choir."